o3de/o3de.org/content/docs/userguide/audio-atl-editor-atl-controls.md

+description: ' Use the &audio-controls-browser; ''s ATL Control pane to add new audio controls and to select and edit audio controls in &ALYlong;. '
+slug: audio-atl-editor-atl-controls
+title: ATL Controls Pane
+---
 # ATL Controls Pane<a name="audio-atl-editor-atl-controls"></a>

 The **ATL Control** pane has the following control types\.
 The associated icon designates the type of control\.
 You can customize the name of the control\.